 You can sit, kneel or stand on SUP boards, whatever makes you most comfortable.
 Once you are up on your feet, keep yourself at the centre of the board (over the handle) with your knees slightly bent.
 Your SUP board will be steadier in the waves and wind if you keep your paddle in the water – it’s another ‘point of balance’ for you.

 I have it on good authority that canoes have a front end – face the wrong way, and you could get stuck paddling in circles, so ask for guidance before setting off on your own.
 Canoeing may look easy, but if it’s your first time, try to be informed so you can enjoy your time on the water.

-Bring a GPS and a paper map and know how to use them.
+Bring a compass, a paper map, and GPS when paddling into the backcountry – and know how to use them.
 If you are unfamiliar with the area, you could lose your way easily.

 Put your camera in a waterproof case or underwater housing – and test it before you go – you’ll not only protect your gear but safeguard your precious pictures too!

 Use wrist straps and/or easily visible floaters.
 Invest in waterproof SD cards to protect them from condensation.